- Capital: Sofia

 Habitat for Humanity Bulgaria has been active since 2001.
 It runs a diverse, innovative program tailored to meet the local housing need.
-Habitat works with families and individuals to improve their current housing situation but provides support also to communities by partnering with community-based social support organizations, adding value to their activities.
+Habitat Bulgaria works not only with families and individuals to improve their current housing situation but provides support also to communities by partnering with community-based social support organizations, adding value to their activities.

 The housing need in Bulgaria

-During the communist days, the government provided loans for families to buy low-income housing in poor-quality prefabs.
-Once a market economy took hold, the responsibility for housing fell on the local authorities, who have no resources to deal with the problem.
-As a result, more and more homes need major repairs while many homeowners cannot afford even basic maintenance of their flats.
-The EU accession significantly increased the cost of property in Bulgaria, especially in the capital, pricing more and more families out of the market.
+During communism, the national government provided families with housing.
+Once a market economy took hold, the responsibility for housing fell on the local authorities, who have little to no resources to deal with the problem.
+As a result, more and more homes need major repairs while many homeowners cannot afford even basic maintenance of their residences.
+The EU accession significantly increased the cost of property in Bulgaria, especially in the big cities, pricing more and more families out of the market.

 Meet a Habitat family